abdullathedruid/CTF/README.md

 ### Conditional Token Framework

-The CTR is being used to manage all events you can bet on.
-When the user creates a market, it calls `ConditionPreparation` function.
-When the use places a bet, it calls `splitPosition` function from the conditional betting function, which can also work recursively.
-When users redeem positions it calls the same function but rather backwards.
+The CTF is being used to manage all events you can bet on.

+When a user creates a betting market, it calls the `conditionPreparation` function.

+When the user places a bet, it calls `splitPosition` function.
+For the combo bets, this is done recursively making use of `parentCollectionId`.

+When users want to redeem their positions, the same functions above are called in inverse order in order to redeem collateral

 ### IPFS